maty-millien/Boilerplate-Next.js/README.md

 ## 📂 UI Components

-All reusable components are located in `src/components/ui` for rapid development and consistent design.
+All reusable components are located in `src/components/ui` based on **shadcn/ui**, ensuring consistent design and rapid development.